apache/jackrabbit-oak/oak-doc/src/site/markdown/hybrid-index.md

 #### <a name="index-definition"></a>Index Definition
 The synchronous index support would need to be enabled via index definition

-* async - This needs to have an entry sync
+* async - This needs to have an entry nrt
 * Set sync to true for each property definition which needs to be indexed in a sync way
 ```
 /oak:index/assetType
 - jcr:primaryType = "oak:QueryIndexDefinition"
 - type = "lucene"
-- async = ["async", "sync"]
+- async = ["async", "nrt"]
 + indexRules
     + nt:base
         + properties